 YouTube also has a number of great options including this ten minute guided meditation session for beginners:

 If you have physical limitations or struggle with chronic daily pain you can still enjoy a meditation session.

-The availability of meditation apps, books and guided sessions online makes the practice really easy to access.
+The availability of meditation apps, books and guided sessions makes the practice really easy to access.
 Mindful for example have created this handy guide that explains in simple terms how to get started.

 You can instantly make the decision to start meditating, in fact if you haven’t started already, why not start now?